Last Updated on

-Coinbase and eToro are the best exchanges for beginners.
+Coinbase and eToro are by far the best bitcoin exchanges for beginners.
 They each make signup a breeze, offer mainstream currencies that beginners will understand, and are safely regulated and licensed in many jurisdictions.

 Coinbase Pro offers many different order types, complex charting, and fast performance for experienced traders.
 They also offer a greater array of currencies than the basic Coinbase platform.

 Binance offers a similar level of performance, with many more crypto assets on offer.

-The best bitcoin sites for in-app trading are Coinbase and eToro have the best crypto apps in the game.
+The best bitcoin sites for in-app trading are Coinbase and eToro.
 While there are many high quality exchanges available in browser, the selection is fairly limited on mobile.
 Fortunately, these two offerings earn high marks.